socoolblue/XRD_is_All_You_Need/README.md

 # XRD is All You Need
-Codes, test dataset, fully trained parameters should be located in the same directory on your computer.
+Codes, test dataset, fully trained parameters should be downloaded in the same directory on your computer.
+A paper related to this repository will be presented soon if the paper was published.